lydiaxchen/wsbAnalyze/README.md

 # wsbAnalyze
-screen out the most popular stock discussed in reddit WSB
+Analyzing the word frequencies of the discussion in Reddit's wallstreetbets community of the day, screening out the most popular stocks discussed.